 Here are the most common questions to ask prior to designing joints for ultrasonic assembly of parts:

-- What type of materials are being used?
+- What types of materials are being used?

 Some resins are more weldable than others.